 The emoji with a person holding his/her hands above their head forming the letter "O" stand for the first letter of the work "OK" and signals approval.
-Face With Ok Gesture Emoji is a manner in which you can say "Yes!" when asked something or to simply express that you agree with something that was said or with a certain situation or event.
+Person Gesturing Ok Emoji is a manner in which you can say "Yes!" when asked something or to simply express that you agree with something that was said or with a certain situation or event.

-Here you can see how Face With Ok Gesture Emoji looks like on a different platforms.
+Here you can see how Person Gesturing Ok Emoji looks like on a different platforms.

 Emoji are smileys and ideograms widely used in messaging and on websites.
 This characters have almost replaced ASCII emoticons or kaomoji.
 Over one thousand emoji are standardized in various genres, including facial expressions and emotions, plants, animals, common objects, places, transport and much more.